 Samarth Kulkarni, Ph.D. has served as a member of our board of directors since November 2019.
-Dr. Kulkarni is the Chief Executive Officer of CRISPR Therapeutics AG, a position he has held since 2017.
-He initially joined CRISPR in August 2015 as Chief Business Officer, and then served as CRISPR's President and Chief Business Officer from May 2017 to November 2017.
+Dr. Kulkarni currently serves as the Chief Executive Officer of CRISPR Therapeutics AG, a position he has held since 2017, and as a member of its board of directors since 2017.
+Dr. Kulkarni initially joined CRISPR in August 2015 as Chief Business Officer, and then served as CRISPR's President and Chief Business Officer from May 2017 to November 2017.
 Prior to joining CRISPR, Dr. Kulkarni was a partner within the pharmaceuticals and biotechnology practice at McKinsey & Company, a global consulting firm, where he held various positions of increasing responsibility after joining in 2006.
-He also serves on the board of directors of Black Diamond Therapeutics, Inc. Dr. Kulkarni received a Ph.D. in bioengineering and nanotechnology from the University of Washington and a B. Tech. from the Indian Institute of Technology.
+He also serves on the boards of directors of Black Diamond Therapeutics, Inc. and Centessa Pharmaceuticals plc.
+Dr. Kulkarni received a Ph.D. in bioengineering and nanotechnology from the University of Washington and a B. Tech. from the Indian Institute of Technology.
 Our board of directors believes that Dr. Kulkarni's extensive management and industry experience qualify him to serve on our board of directors.

 Briggs Morrison, M.D. has served as a member of our board of directors since June 2017.
-Dr. Morrison currently serves as the Chief Executive Officer of Syndax Pharmaceuticals, Inc., a position he has held since June 2015, and as a member of its board of directors since July 2015.
+Dr. Morrison currently serves as President, Head of Research and Development of Syndax Pharmaceuticals, Inc., a position he has held since February 2022, and as a member of its board of directors since July 2015.
+Dr. Morrison previously served as Syndax's Chief Executive Officer from June 2015 to February 2022.
 Prior to joining Syndax, Dr. Morrison served as Executive Vice President, Global Medicines Development and Chief Medical Officer at AstraZeneca plc from January 2012 to June 2015, leading the company's global, late-stage development organization and serving as a member of the AstraZeneca senior executive team.
 From October 2007 to December 2011, Dr. Morrison held a number of positions of increasing responsibility at Pfizer Inc., culminating in his appointment as Head, Medical Affairs, Safety and Regulatory Affairs for Pfizer's human health business.
 Dr. Morrison served as chairman of the board of TransCelerate BioPharma Inc. from 2014 to 2015, a member of the executive committee of the Clinical Trials Transformation Initiative sponsored by FDA, and is on the board of the Alliance for Clinical Research Excellence and Safety.
-In addition to Syndax, Dr. Morrison also previously served on the boards of directors of Codiak Biosciences, Inc. and NextCure, Inc. He is currently an executive partner at MPM Capital LLC, a healthcare-focused venture capital firm, a position he has held since June 2015.
+In addition to Syndax, Dr. Morrison currently serves on the boards of directors of Arvinas, Inc. and Werewolf Therapeutics, Inc., as well as on the boards of directors of several private companies.
+Dr. Morrison also previously served on the boards of directors of Codiak Biosciences, Inc., NextCure, Inc. and Oncorus, Inc. He is currently an executive partner at MPM Capital LLC, a healthcare-focused venture capital firm, a position he has held since June 2015.
 Dr. Morrison received a B.S. in biology from Georgetown University and an M.D. from the University of Connecticut Medical School.
 He completed residency training in internal medicine at Massachusetts General Hospital and a fellowship in medical oncology at the Dana-Farber Cancer Institute.
-Our board of directors believes that Dr. Morrison's extensive executive leadership experience, his medical background and training and his service on the boards of directors believes that Dr. Morrison's extensive executive leadership experience, his
+Our board of directors believes that Dr. Morrison's extensive executive leadership experience, his medical background and training and his service on the boards of other public and private biopharmaceutical and biotechnology companies qualify him to serve on our board of directors.